-Last season’s Golden Boot winner, Marcelinho, proved to be FC Pune City’s saviour as he scored the only goal of the match in his team’s 1-0 win over NorthEast United FC at Indira Gandhi Athletic Stadium, Guwahati, on Wednesday.
+Last season’s Golden Boot winner, Marcelinho, proved to be FC Pune City’s saviour as he scored the only goal of the match in his team’s 1-0 win over NorthEast United FC (NEUFC) at Indira Gandhi Athletic Stadium, Guwahati, on Wednesday.

 When it seemed like the match was heading for a draw following a spate of missed chances at both ends, Marcelinho delivered the winner in the 86th minute.

 The goal could prove to be decisive in the final analysis for Pune City as they have now moved to the second spot with 25 points from 14 matches and are much closer to qualification for play-offs.

 NEUFC continues to be at ninth with 11 points after 13 matches and may find it difficult to qualify even if they win all their remaining five matches.

 NEUFC had done well to keep a clean slate till the late stages of the match when their poor record at home came to haunt them.
 NorthEast United have not managed to keep a clean sheet at home since their first home match and they conceded at the end.

 It was Marcelinho who got the goal that Pune City were hunting for all night and came when the visitors had pulled out their top scorer Emiliano Alfaro.
 Substitute Marko Stankovic made it happen with a delightful through ball for Marcelinho.
 The Brazilian striker kept his cool despite being chased by two NEUFC defenders and then beat onrushing goalkeeper TP Reheneesh.

 Till Marcelinho managed to break the deadlock, both teams had chances to seal full points.